weizman/temp-website/_posts/2020-02-02-whatsapp-vuln.md

 title: CVE-2019-18426 - WhatsApp Vulnerabilities Disclosure - Open Redirect + CSP Bypass + Persistent XSS + FS read permissions + potential for RCE
 url: https://weizman.github.io/
 date: 14/02/2020
-description: WhatsApp Vulnerabilities Disclosure - Open Redirect + CSP Bypass + Persistent XSS + FS read permissions + potential for RCE
+description: WhatsApp Vulnerabilities Disclosure - Open Redirect + CSP Bypass + Persistent XSS + FS read permissions + potential for RCE!
+A super critical vulnerability discovery and breakdown to learn from and be aware of.
+Here's how it looks like when a highly used b2c product leaves so many users so vulnerable to a number of client side vulnerabilities.
 keywords: whatsapp, vulnerability, csp, open redirect, xss, rce, research, exploit, bounty
 ---